Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 Why Choose Natural Remedies for Yeast Infections in Dogs?

-When your dog’s itching like crazy or smells like they rolled in a bag of corn chips, it’s tempting to reach straight for prescription meds.
-And sometimes, that’s exactly what’s needed.
-But in many cases—especially mild to moderate ones—natural remedies can do the trick just as well, with fewer side effects.
+When your dog is itching like crazy or smells like they rolled in a bag of corn chips, you may be tempted to reach for prescription medications.
+Sometimes, this is exactly what’s needed, but for many cases (especially mild to moderate), natural remedies can work as well with fewer side effects.

 Natural vs. Prescription: The Pros and Cons